panorama-research/mobstr-dataset/README.md

 * Go to Window --> Perspectives and switch to the Capra perspective
 * Follow [this video](https://www.youtube.com/watch?v=XRtLs5OT_yM&feature=youtu.be) to create and visualize traceability links.

-In case you get an error that the wrong APP4MC version is installed, please open `waters-challenge-2019.amxmi` in a text editor and change the model version to the APP4MC version you have installed (usually either 0.9.7 or 0.9.9, depending on the target platform chosen for Eclipse Capra).
+In case you get an error that the wrong APP4MC version is installed, please open `waters-challenge-2019.amxmi` in a text editor and change the model version to the APP4MC version you have installed (usually either 0.9.7 or 1.0.0, depending on the version of Eclipse that you are using and thus the target platform chosen for Eclipse Capra).

 ## License and Copyright